 There are 20 total amino acids that comprise protein in the body, but only nine of these are considered essential.
 An essential amino acid is one that the body can’t make on its own, and therefore must get from food.

-A complete protein is one that has all nine essential amino acids.
+A complete protein is one that has all nine essential amino acids in the amounts needed.
 They include phenylalanine, valine, threonine, tryptophan, methionine, leucine, isoleucine, lysine, and histidine.

 The simplest way to consume a complete protein is to choose animal sources like meat, poultry, fish, eggs, and dairy.
 These foods contain what is called high biological value protein, which refers to how efficiently a protein can be utilized by the body.
 Those containing the greatest supplies of essential amino acids score highest.